GispoCoding/CFSI/README.md

 The project is still under active development and things may and will change without notice.
 The to-do list before a possible future stable release includes:

 - [x] CLI for common operations such as generating mosaics and indexing new S2 imagery to ODC
-- [ ] Support for other cloud masking methods besides s2cloudless
+- [x] Support for other cloud masking methods besides s2cloudless
+- [ ] Migrate write operations from GDAL to rasterio
 - [ ] User testing with different areas and configurations
 - [ ] Automated test framework and unit tests